 “Being in shape is not Yoga.
 Paying attention to what you’re doing when you’re doing it is Yoga.” – Jason Crandell.

 As a child, I always looked up to people who performed headstands.
 It was intriguing to see how they could manage to do that.
 I always thought it was an impossible thing to do and only specially trained people could do it.

-What I never knew as a yoga beginner, was that headstand emerged from yoga and also has a name, Sirsasana ( In Sanskrit Sirsa = Head and Asnana = Posture).
+What I never knew as a yoga beginner, was that headstand emerged from yoga and also has a name, Sirsasana.
+Meaning of Sirsasana: In Sanskrit Sirsa = Head and Asana = Posture.
 Yogic sages practice this asana to build strength in their upper body and relax the mind through the flow of blood.

-Before you attempt the Headstand (Sirsanana), practice the Dolphin for at least a few days or better still a week.
+Before you attempt the Headstand (Sirsasana), practice the Dolphin for at least a few days or better still a week.
 This will make your arms and shoulders strong enough to perform the posture.
-Even after doing the headstand it is recommended to continue doing the Dolphin as you will be able to do the headstand with ease and for longer duration.
+Even after doing the headstand, it is recommended to continue doing the Dolphin as you will be able to do the headstand with ease and for a longer duration.

 Dolphin – Headstand preparatory exercise for beginners

 These steps will help you prepare for the headstand or Sirsanansa.